shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Role Description
-Use the Kill Button to curse a Player.<br>
-The next time the Warlock shapeshifts, the cursed player will kill the nearest person.<br>
-The Warlock may kill normally while shapeshifted.<br>
+Use the Kill Button to curse a Player.
+The next time the Warlock shapeshifts, the cursed player will kill the nearest person.
+The Warlock may kill normally while shapeshifted.
 Be Careful!
 Cursed players can kill Impostors (and even the Warlock themself!).<br>

 ### Game Options
 |              Name               |                Description               |    Type    |  Default   |